 What is the Pioneer Valley Memory Care Initiative (PVMCI)?

-The PVMCI, funded by the Eisenberg Family Trust, is a coalition of health care and community providers dedicated to empowering and supporting older adults living with dementia and their family caregivers to improve their quality of life.
-Partnering organizations include Cooley Dickinson Hospital, Cooley Dickinson Medical Group, Cooley Dickinson VNA & Hospice, Valley Medical Group, the Alzheimer’s Association, Highland Valley Elder Services, Northampton Neighbors, Easthampton Neighbors, the Northampton Senior Center, and the Easthampton Council on Aging.
-The PVMCI is a member of the Massachusetts General Hospital Memory Care Initiative.
+The PVMCI, funded by The Eisenberg Family Trust, is a coalition of health care and community providers dedicated to empowering and supporting older adults living with dementia and their caregivers to improve their quality of life.
+Partnering organization include Cooley Dickinson Hospital, Cooley Dickinson Medical Group, Cooley Dickinson VNA & Hospice, Valley Medical Group, The Alzheimer’s Association, Highland Valley Elder Services, and local neighborhood organizations and senior centers.
+The PVMCI is a member of Massachusetts General Hospital’s Memory Care Initiative.

-The PVMCI serves older adults living with memory loss, dementia, and Alzheimer’s disease and their family caregivers who reside in Easthampton, Northampton, Florence, and Leeds.
+The PVMCI serves older adults with memory loss, dementia or Alzheimer’s Disease and their caregivers who reside in Amherst, Northampton (including Florence and Leeds) and Easthampton.

-The PVCMI is based out of the Cooley Dickinson Geriatrics program and is led by Rebecca Starr, MD, Medical Director, Geriatrician.
+The PVMCI is based out of the Cooley Dickinson Geriatrics program and is led by Rebecca Starr, MD, Medical Director and Geriatrician.